vEnhance/1802/src/ints.typ

     - $y <= x^2$ solves to $-sqrt(y) <= x <= sqrt(y)$
     - $y - x <= 2$ solves to $y-2 <= x$.

+    #figure(
+      image("figures/ints-para-horiz.png", width: auto),
+      caption: [Dissecting @fig-pararegion horizontally, which is less nice: there are cases.
+      Above the line $y=1$, you have a blue wall to the left and a curved arc to the right.
+      But below $y=1$, you instead have a red arc of the parabola to the left, and a blue arc of the parabola to the right.],
+    ) <fig-pararegion-horiz>

     Se @fig-pararegion-horiz.

     If you know how the max function works, you could even write this as